joshndala/PublicLibraryIndivProj/README.md

 </ul>

 <h2>How To Compile and Run The Code</h2>
 At the moment, you can clone the repository onto your device.
-Once you have access to the directory, load it on an IDE platform of your choice and run the "Login.java" file from the "BookManagementProject" folder
+Once you have access to the directory, load it on the IntelliJ IDE platform and run the "Login.java" file from the "BookManagementProject" folder.